hiof/articles-view/README.md

-# Hiof article view packager
+# Hiof article view package

 ## About

-Hiof article view package.
+A package with the required files for article views.

 ## Copyright